 - Reducing blood transfusions for inpatients.

-Froedtert & the Medical College of Wisconsin have been working to reduce the use of unnecessary tests and procedures since before the start of the Choosing Wisely grant.
-As a result, its efforts are in various stages of development.
-For instance, the team heading the work to reduce the use of diagnostic imaging for low-back pain began academic detailing six months prior to the start of the grant.
-They are currently working to optimize their decision support and workflows in the EHR system, as well as providing performance data to clinicians and leadership.
-The team working on the reduction of antibiotics prescriptions started at square one at the onset of the grant and is now moving beyond the pilot phase with academic detailing, workflow enhancements and transparency of data.
+Froedtert & the Medical College of Wisconsin had worked to reduce the use of unnecessary tests and procedures since before the start of the Choosing Wisely grant.
+A team heading the work to reduce the use of diagnostic imaging for low-back pain began academic detailing six months prior to the start of the grant.
+They worked to optimize their decision support and workflows in the EHR system, as well as provide performance data to clinicians and leadership.
+Another team worked on the reduction of antibiotics prescriptions with academic detailing, workflow enhancements and transparency of data.

-Monroe Clinic is sharing evidence and education with clinical providers, providing monthly, unblinded individual provider and group reports of inappropriate antibiotic use within the organization and incorporating patient education and engagement using Choosing Wisely tools.
-Monroe Clinic has initiated focus on consumers via direct mailing, a radio campaign featuring one of their primary care providers, and a Web page.
+Monroe Clinic shared evidence and education with clinical providers, providing monthly, unblinded individual provider and group reports of inappropriate antibiotic use within the organization and incorporating patient education and engagement using Choosing Wisely tools.
+Monroe Clinic initiated focus on consumers via direct mailing, a radio campaign featuring one of their primary care providers, and a Web page.

-WCHQ also works with its membership to advance the Choosing Wisely campaign through one-on-one meetings, presentations at Grand Rounds and working with patient advisory councils.
-It has shared Choosing Wisely materials broadly across Wisconsin to reach physicians and patients via email, web resources and social media outlets.
+WCHQ also worked with its membership to advance the Choosing Wisely campaign through one-on-one meetings, presentations at Grand Rounds and working with patient advisory councils.
+It shared Choosing Wisely materials broadly across Wisconsin to reach physicians and patients via email, web resources and social media outlets.

-Working with its members and health care industry vendors, WCHQ is developing decision support tools within EHR systems to improve access to the Choosing Wisely recommendations and other technology-based tools that will assist physicians in recognizing and acting upon appropriate Choosing Wisely recommendations.
+Working with its members and health care industry vendors, WCHQ developed decision support tools within EHR systems to improve access to the Choosing Wisely recommendations and other technology-based tools that assisted physicians in recognizing and acting upon appropriate Choosing Wisely recommendations.

 Stories of Success